Winfield Dunn

-Bryant Winfield Culberson Dunn (born July 1, 1927) is an American businessman and politician who served as the 43rd governor of Tennessee from 1971 to 1975.
+Bryant Winfield Culberson Dunn (July 1, 1927 – September 28, 2024) was an American businessman and politician who served as the 43rd governor of Tennessee from 1971 to 1975.
 He was the state's first Republican governor in fifty years.
 Dunn was an unsuccessful candidate for a second term in 1986, losing to Democrat Ned McWherter.
-He has remained active in the Republican Party and the medical field since the end of his term as governor.
+He remained active in the Republican Party and the medical field from the end of his term as governor until his death.

 Early life

 Dunn was born in Meridian, Mississippi, the son of Aubert C. Dunn, an attorney and politician, and Dorothy (Crum) Dunn.
+Aubert served one term in the U.S. House of Representatives, 1935–1937.
 In 1944, during World War II, he enlisted in the U.S. Navy, and served as a pharmacists' mate in the Asia-Pacific Theatre.
 He subsequently served as a reserve lieutenant in the U.S. Air Force.

 Dunn graduated with a B.B.A. from the University of Mississippi in 1950.
 That same year, he married Betty Prichard, the daughter of a Memphis dentist.
+The couple had three children: Charles (Chuck), Gayle, and Julie.
 After working in the insurance industry for several years, he obtained his D.D.S. from the University of Tennessee Medical Units in Memphis in 1955.
 He initially practiced with his father-in-law before opening his own practice in Memphis.